emagood/third-person-Godot-4/README.md

 | Drag | Screen | Rotate the camera |
 | Pinch In (Two Fingers) | Screen | Move the camera further away from the player |
 | Pinch Out (Two Fingers) | Screen | Move the camera closer to the player |

+## Changes

+Changes to touch buttons
+Fixed the broken menu and player scenes in the Godot 4.3 version

 ## License
 MIT